alaasmagi/Toitumispaevik/README.md

 * **Trainings' component** - handles training data.

-* **Sleep component** - handles sleep data.

 ### Data management
-The application uses Microsoft Azure SQL database as database server.
-Predecessor ("Toitumispaevik") used SQLite and, therefore, stored data locally.
-However this application can be used in any modern Windows system and data will be always within reach.
-Database is secured with username and password.
-Both are set as environmental variables in systems that use this application.
+The application uses SQLite database which means that data is stored locally.

 Data is separated between 11 tables.
 Each table has its own use.